Harry Maguire

 Maguire came through the youth system at Sheffield United before graduating to the first team in 2011.
-He totalled 166 professional games for the club and was their Player of the Year three consecutive times, also featuring in the PFA Team of the Year for League One as many times.
-In 2014, he transferred to Hull City for £2.5 million, who loaned him to Wigan Athletic in 2015.
-He joined Leicester City in 2017 for an initial fee of £12 million and in the 2017–18 season he played in every minute and was awarded player of the season, as well as the players' player of the season at the club's end of season awards.
-Later, he moved to Manchester United for a fee believed to be £80 million, a world-record amount for a defender, and within six months was appointed the club captain.
+He made 166 appearances for United and was the club's Player of the Year three seasons in succession, also featuring in the PFA Team of the Year for League One as many times.
+In 2014, he transferred to Hull City for £2.5 million, before being loaned to Wigan Athletic in 2015.
+He joined Leicester City in 2017 for an initial fee of £12 million and in the 2017–18 season he played in every minute and was named Player of the season.
+Maguire moved to Manchester United in 2019 for a fee believed to be £80 million, a world-record amount for a defender, and within six months was appointed club captain, a role he held until 2023.

-Maguire played one match for England under-21 in 2012.
-In October 2017, he made his senior debut and he was chosen for the England's squads for the 2018 FIFA World Cup, 2022 FIFA World Cup and UEFA Euro 2020, earning a place in the Team of the Tournament in the latter.
+Maguire played one match for the England national under-21 team in 2012.
+He made his senior debut in 2017, and was chosen for the England squads for the 2018 and 2022 FIFA World Cups, and for UEFA Euro 2020.
+He earned a place in the Team of the Tournament in the latter.

 Early life

-Maguire was born in Sheffield, South Yorkshire and was raised in the nearby village of Mosborough.
+Jacob Harry Maguire was born on 5 March 1993 in Sheffield, South Yorkshire, and was raised in the nearby village of Mosborough.
 His brothers, Joe and Laurence, are also footballers.
 He attended Immaculate Conception Catholic Primary School in Spinkhill and St Mary's Roman Catholic High School in Chesterfield.
 From 7 to 16 years old, Maguire played as central midfielder for Sheffield United's academy.